Alex4ndro5/Space-Tale/README.md

 - Python
 - Arcade Library
 ## Acknowledgements
-Special thanks to Aleksander Folfas for creating this fun platformer game.
 The project is available on GitHub for learning and enjoyment.

 Enjoy the game and have fun exploring SpaceTale!